stablestud/adsorber/README.md

 To add your own hosts sources, just add them to the `sources.list` file.

 ## Usage

+### Installation to system
+Adsorber from v0.4.0 provides the possibility to install itself into the system.
+This can be achieved through running `install_to_system.sh` - files will placed to `/usr/local/` if not other specified.
+If you don't want Adsorber to be installed into your system run `portable_adsorber.sh`.

+Installing Adsorber into the system has the advantage that Adsorber can run independently from the user who downloaded it.
+Also it prevents broken cronjobs/systemd service as there is no risk that the files/directory of Adsorber will be accidentally deleted or moved.

+To configure where it should be installed (to fit your system), edit the relevant lines in `install_to_system.sh` and `remove_from_system.sh`.
+For more help about the specific file run them with the `--help` option.

 #### Default help screen of `adsorber help`
 ```